 Posted by RJ Tee on February 10, 2017

 As a data center administrator, one of the most important parts of your job — besides maintaining uptime and staying under budget — involves monitoring and managing your department’s resources.
 It’s your responsibility to make sure that your data center is fully capable of meeting the current and future needs of your enterprise and its changing customer base.
 Of course, capacity planning is a broad topic that extends throughout all areas of the data center.
 It’s important to stay on top of resources like cooling, available rack and floor space, lighting and more.
 But all of these resources have one underlying commonality: They need electricity to function.
 So data center power usage should be a top resource to monitor.

 Posted by Josh Schaap on January 13, 2016

-Analysts forecast that the data center construction market is set grow at a CAGR of 4.18 percent over the period 2014-2019, in the US alone.
-The reason for the rapid development of data centers is the enterprise’s growing need for dedicated IT environments as they move much of their mission critical applications and data to the cloud.
+Analysts forecast that the data center construction market is set to grow at a CAGR of 4.18 percent over the period 2014-2019, in the US alone.
+The reason for the rapid development of data centers in the enterprise’s growing need for dedicated IT environments as they move much of their mission-critical applications and data to the cloud.

 Posted by RJ Tee on June 21, 2016

 If you haven’t met PRO2 yet, it’s time for an introduction.
 As Server Technology’s newest platform for CDU products, PRO2 is designed with real world power situations in mind, meeting a whole host of power needs for a new generation of data centers.

 Posted by Josh Schaap on May 11, 2016